 At its current state the BAS repository provides 31 corpora which are introduced in table 1 and shortly described in section 6.2..
-21 of these corpora have been produced by the Bavarian Archive for Speech Signals; the third party corpora are the Natural Media Motion-Capture Corpus by the RWTH Aachen University, the Bielefeld Speech and Gesture Alignment Corpus by the University of Bielefeld, the German sign language corpus SIGNUM by the University of Aachen, the corpus of spoken Calabrese of the University of Munich, the Cochlear Implant Speech Corpus CI Articulation, the Siemens Hearing Aid corpus HOESI, the Italian CLIPS corpus, the L2 German learners corpus SC10 and the corpora aGender and VERIF1DE provided by the Deutsche Telekom Laboratories.
+21 of these corpora have been produced by the Bavarian Archive for Speech Signals; the third party corpora are the Natural Media Motion-Capture Corpus by the RWTH Aachen University, the Bielefeld Speech and Gesture Alignment Corpus by the University of Bielefeld, the

+German sign language corpus SIGNUM by the University of Aachen, the corpus of spoken Calabrese of the University of Munich, the Cochlear Implant Speech Corpus CI Articulation, the Siemens Hearing Aid corpus HOESI, the Italian CLIPS corpus, the L2 German learners corpus SC10 and the corpora aGender and VERIF1DE provided by the Deutsche Telekom Laboratories.

 6.2.
-Description of single corpora
+Corpus descriptions

-This section gives short descriptions about the BAS corpora in alphabetical order.
-For more detailed information please refer to the descriptions and the documentation zip archives on the repository corpus landing pages (BAS, 2016a).
-For the one resource not owned by the Bavarian Archive for Speech Signals the owner is mentioned in the description.
+This section gives short descriptions about the corpora stored in the repository.
+For more detailed information please see the descriptions and the documentation zip archives on the repository corpus landing pages (BAS, 2016a).
+All but one corpus (AsiCa) are owned by the Bavarian Archive for Speech Signals.
 All corpora contain signal and annotation files.